evvvvil/urptransitionshaders-docs/README.md

 To achieve smooth transparency without a hard edge use surface type `Transparent` with `Alpha` blend mode and UNTICK `Preserve specular lighting`.

-In UNLIT and deferred, if you see black areas which should be transparent: turn on `Alpha clipping` and drop `Base Color` alpha channel to a value below the `Alpha Clipping` threshold.
+In UNLIT and DEFERRED, if you see black areas which should be transparent: turn on `Alpha clipping` and drop `Base Color` alpha channel to a value below the `Alpha Clipping` threshold.

 Do read the `Shadow render face` paragraph in the "Transition Options" below.
 You might have to flip shadow render face or render both to match yer shadow and mesh transitions.